 Fr Tim Byron SJ works with young people in London.
 In previous years he has encouraged students to have a ‘digital detox’ during Lent.
 This year he’s taking his own advice and will be abstaining from the TV-streaming platform Netflix.

 Fr Tim says, “For the young people I work with, I have seen that these periods of ‘digital detox’ can be a way of recovering pre-digital modes of being.
 Then I found a brilliant campaign that some of the Muslim students did during Ramadan - 'No Netflix, just chill - Get on your mat instead of your couch'.”

 “My plan this Lent is to use the time I would usually spend watching programmes on Netflix in the evening to do some reading, even some spiritual reading.
 Maybe I’ll write some letters and cards rather than emails.
 Hopefully, I will spend a bit longer on my evening examen, a prayer that all Jesuits make every day.”

 Your Lent challenge: Could you have a Lenten ‘digital detox’?
-If that would be too difficult, you could order a CAFOD collection box and put some money in every time you watch back-to-back episodes of a box set and donate it to CAFOD at the end of Lent.
+If that would be too difficult, you could put some money in a pot every time you watch back-to-back episodes of a box set and donate it to CAFOD at the end of Lent.